 About me

-Previously a Marie Skłodowska-Curie doctoral fellow,1 I recently completed my PhD in British history and history of science with a thesis on the amateur scientific associations in Victorian Britain.2 Subscribing to the ‘spatial turn’ in the history of science, I investigated the impact of geography on the organisation and practice of natural history in the English Midlands.
+Previously a Marie Skłodowska-Curie doctoral fellow,1 I obtained my PhD from Université Paris Cité (LARCA, 2021) in British history and history of science with a thesis on the amateur scientific associations in Victorian Britain.2 Subscribing to the ‘spatial turn’ in the history of science, I investigated the impact of geography on the organisation and practice of natural history in the English Midlands.
 Through an analysis of the natural history societies, naturalists’ field clubs and literary and philosophical societies in this hitherto little studied region, my thesis seeks to put the Midlands on the map of Victorian amateur science.

 • historical geographies of Victorian Britain